 - Why GetAccept?

-A CRM is only effective when the data it provides is current.
+CRM is most effective when the data is updated and fresh.
 If the customer’s address, company name, or preferred method of contact has changed, your staff should update the information immediately, so your sales and marketing teams are always equipped with the right information.
-All CRM allow sales reps to create contact records and store prospect and customer information.
-A good CRM will reduce and streamline contact data entry as much as possible.

 Since many sales teams are more data-driven than ever, take the advantage to automate your workflows to eliminate time-consuming and repetitive functions.
 When new leads are added to a CRM (newsletter subscriptions or website visits), you can program your CRM to send follow-up emails, offer promotions, invites to webinars and events to keep your business at the forefront of their attention.
 This saves you a lot of time, spent on writing emails while also making sure that you are engaging your prospects throughout the whole sales process.

-With a good CRM you can boost your sales performance by analyzing your existing customers’ purchasing history.
+With a CRM you can boost your sales performance by analyzing your existing customers’ purchasing history.
 It’s easier to sell to existing customers than acquiring new ones.
-Upselling is a sales technique where you offer your customers the chance to purchase upgrades (better features, better specifications) or to get the more expensive version of what they’re buying so you can maximize the value of their purchase.
 One of the keys to upselling is that you offer products that add value and improve your customer’s life.

 If your company uses a CRM tool, you already own all the information needed, the challenge is to find a clear and organized way to access this knowledge by unlocking the value stored deep in your CRM data.